 The job requirements and daily responsibilities will vary depending on the organization hiring the child psychologist and why they need to fill this position.

-Interviews from a Child Psychologist
+Interviews with a Child Psychologist

 Want to see a day in the life of a child psychologist?
 Dr. Ann-Louise T. Lockhart takes you through hers!